manuelbickel/semantic_sustainability_assessment/README.md

 Currently the repository covers below approaches that are stored in separate subfolders:
 - MCAPs_GER

-Please note: The code is currently being improved and converted to an R package.
+**Please note:** The code is currently being improved and converted to an R package.
 I would kindly ask interested readers to contact me directly for the most recent version.
+The github version includes **major inefficienies**, which I am reworking using text2vec package.
+Current version is only kept for the sake of transparent scientific documentation.

 ## MCAPs_GER
 Code and data associated with below open access article